 The In-Law Suite: Welcome to a Home-Within-the-Home

-A spacious one-bedroom garage apartment is an attractive option as a guest house or suite for an adult child.
-It features a full bathroom, kitchen and living room. (view this plan # 149-1837)
+This spacious 1-bedroom garage apartment is an attractive option as a guest house or suite for an adult child or in-laws.
+It features a full bathroom, kitchen, and living room. (view this plan # 196-1049)

 Together but Separate